Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Smooth Breast Implants

-Smooth Breast Implants are a style of implant that has a smooth outer surface that is shiny and slippery, meaning they move freely in the capsule that forms around the implant.
-Smooth implants are softer than texture implants, allowing for a more natural look and feel.
-Smooth breast implants have a greater risk of capsular contracture.
+Smooth Breast Implants are a style of implant that has a smooth outer surface, meaning they may move freely within the capsule that forms around the implant.
+Smooth implants are generally softer than texture implants, allowing for a more natural look and feel.

 Textured Breast Implants

-Textured breast implants have a rougher, irregular surface, somewhat like soft, rubbery sandpaper.
-This texture is designed to help them them adhere to the surrounding body tissue to help prevent them from moving.
-Using textured breast implants helps prevent capsular contracture.
-There are several different levels of texture, which can be discussed during your consultation.
+Textured breast implants have a rougher, irregular surface.
+This texture is designed to help them them adhere to the surrounding body tissue and minimise displacement.

 Implant Placement